Pronghorn

 Newborns can walk within 30 minutes and outrun a human in a couple of days.

 The question becomes, how do they run so fast?
-It starts with their anatomy; they are built to run.
+It starts with their anatomy; the pronghorn are built to run.
 Their bone structure is extremely light.
 Their hair is hollow.
 Two long, cushioned, pointed toes act as shock absorbers.
-They have large windpipes, hearts, and lungs for air intake and circulation.
+They have large windpipes, hearts, and lungs for the intake and circulation of air.
 While running, they run with their mouths open, which acts like an air scoop.

 Female pronghorn running

-Female pronghorn are running on the side of the hill.
-You can tell it is a female because it has no horns or black chin strip.
+This female pronghorn is running on the side of the hill.
+You can tell it is a female because it lacks horns and a black chin strip.

 Pronghorn horn shed

 Pronghorns shed the exterior part of their horn every year to allow for horn growth.
-This is one of those sheds.
+This image shows one of those sheds.

 A female, doe, pronghorn can become pregnant at 16-17 months of age.
 Males are sexually mature at 1 year old but will not breed until 3-4 years old.
 The first pregnancy often results in a single fawn.
 Later pregnancies usually result in twin births.
 Fawns in Yellowstone are typically born in May or June.
-Newborns can walk at about 30 minutes post-delivery.
-They can outrun humans several days later.
+Newborns can normally walk within about 30 minutes after delivery.
+They can outrun humans in just several days.

 Looking at the horn, notice how the male's horn curls back to its rump at the top with a small prong on the front.
 Guess what?
 That is where the name pronghorn comes from.